roslamir/ep3gen/README.md

 1. `description`: It should be used to describe the book for marketing purposes which the user can read before opening the book for reading.

-1. `subject`: A comma-separated list of subjects describing the various classifications of the book such as *General, Fiction, Action &amp; Adventure*
+1. `subject`: A comma-separated list of subjects describing the various classifications of the book such as "General, Fiction, Action &amp; Adventure".

 1. `created`: The date and time the book was first created in the RFC3339 format.
 If not supplied, EP3Gen will use the current date and time as the creation date.
 EP3Gen will automatically add the `modified` attribute in any case which is required by the EPUB3 specifications.

-1. `subtitle`: It should contain the subtitle of the book as displayed on the book cover and title page, if available.

 1. `isbn`: If you have the ISBN for the book, you can specify it here.